 Brokers can acquire controllable capacity by offering tariffs for power types that provide capacity controls.
 These include interruptible consumption, electric vehicle, and thermal storage types.
-All controllable capacities have specified rate limits in kW, and capacity limits in kWh.
-Actual capacities available at any given time will nearly always be less than the specified limits - for example, up-regulation with a water-heater is only possible if the customer is using hot water.
+To allow simple curtailment, the tariff must include Rates that specify a maxCurtailment value between 0 and 1.
+Actual up-regulation capacity available at any given time will nearly always be less than the specified controllableKW value - for example, a curtailable water-heater can provide up-regulation only if it is currently heating the water.

-When a capacity is managed using an economic control exercised by the broker or a balancing control exercised by the DU, the customer may forfeit that capacity (for example, a customer may have multiple heat sources) or shift some or all of it to future time slots.
+When a capacity is managed using an economic control exercised by the broker or a balancing control exercised by the balancing market, the customer may forfeit that capacity (for example, a customer may have multiple heat sources) or shift some or all of it to future time slots.
 The degree and nature of shiftability is a customer-specific attribute, tied to the physical nature of that customer's capacity.